RomaBogatikov/tracking_pixel/README.md

   The tracking pixel will most likely not be sent.
   How could you modify the tracking pixel to fix that?
   ANSWER: <img src=”https://hashtag­analytics.com/12345/pixel.gif” width=”1” height=”1”/>
-  Or some logic to construct 'src' attribute can be implemented based on location.protocol
+  Or some logic to construct 'src' attribute can be implemented based on value of location.protocol

 d.List some information the tracking company could collect (ex:IPaddress)
   ANSWER: (source: https://en.ryte.com/wiki/Tracking_Pixel)